fluid-project/jira-to-11ty/src/issues/FLUID-4958.md

     {
       "author": "Jonathan Hung",
       "date": "2013-04-01T09:16:42.049-0400",
-      "body": "@@Justin Obara Can you elaborate on this Jira description for me?\n" }
+      "body": "Justin Obara Can you elaborate on this Jira description for me?\n" }
   ]
 }